FabseGP/Cyber-Physcial-Systems/README.md

 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
+Make sure to read the [CODESTYLE.md](CODESTYLE.md) and follow said guidelines.

 # License
 [GPL](https://choosealicense.com/licenses/gpl-3.0/)